naist-nlp/jalecon/README.md

 - This file contains cross-validation splits.
 See also [Cross-Validation Splits](#cross-validation-splits) below.

 `mwe_list`
 - This directory contains manually collected lists of MWEs, `mwe.txt` and `proper_mwe.txt`, where the latter contains proper noun phrases.
-Sequences of SUWs that match any MWEs in the lists are chunked in the step of MWE annotation (see Section 3.3 of the paper). `|` in the MWEs denote a boundary between SUWs.
+Sequences of SUWs that match any MWEs in the lists are chunked in the step of MWE annotation (see Section 3.3 of the paper). `|` in the MWEs denotes a boundary between SUWs.

 ## Data Format